bennettbuchanan/inferModule-jsdoc-plugin/README.md

-For example, to have JSDoc interpret `lib/foo/a.js` as the module `baz/a`, use the following command from `jsdoc_plugin/`: `./node_modules/.bin/jsdoc lib/foo/a.js -q "baz/" -c ./node_modules/jsdoc/conf.json`.
+For example, to have JSDoc interpret `lib/foo/a.js` as the module `baz/a`, use the following command from `jsdoc_plugin/`: `./node_modules/.bin/jsdoc lib/foo/a.js -q baz -c ./node_modules/jsdoc/conf.json`.
 The generated documentation is in `out/`.

 You may have `jsdoc` installed differently.
 In that case, you will need to